Glycolic Acid (Alpha Hydroxy Acid - AHA)

-AHA may increase your skin's sensitivity to the sun and particularly the possibility of sunburn.
-Use a sunscreen and limit sun exposure while using AHA and for a week after discontinuing its use.
+All AHAs, including glycolic acid, may increase your skin's sensitivity to the sun and particularly the possibility of sunburn.
+Use a sunscreen and limit sun exposure while using glycolic acid and for a week after discontinuing its use.

-Do not use AHA until you have been on The Acne.org Regimen for 3-4 weeks.
+Do not use glycolic acid until you have been on The Acne.org Regimen for 3-4 weeks.
 It can produce a severe sting if you use it at the onset of a benzoyl peroxide regimen.

 And finally, even though it will feel fun to use glycolic acid, make sure not to overdo it.
 It is very powerful, so DO NOT use it every day at full strength on sensitive areas of your body like your face and the front of your neck.
 If you are using it at full strength, use it no more than once every other day.